Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 - Gases and VOCs: Carbon monoxide, formaldehyde, benzene, and other volatile organic compounds pass right through HEPA filters.
 Activated carbon adsorbs these gases on its porous surface.
 More carbon (by weight) means more gas removal capacity before the filter is exhausted.

 A purifier with only a HEPA filter will reduce visible haze but leave you breathing harmful gases.
 A purifier with only carbon will remove odor but leave particulates in the air.
 You need both working together.
+Ionizer and UV-only purifiers are even less suited for smoke; our comparison of HEPA, ionic, and UV purifiers explains why mechanical filtration wins for smoke protection.

 Sizing for Your Room